Faculty and Staff

-Chef Maureen Leonard is Tri-C’s only full-time tenure-track faculty member focused solely on Pastry Arts.
+Chef Maureen Leonard is a tenured faculty member focused solely on Pastry Arts.
 A graduate of the French Pastry School in Chicago, she has spent years in the industry as an executive pastry chef.

 Leonard began at Tri-C as an adjunct instructor before achieving tenure-track status.
 During her time at the College, the number of students achieving baking certificates has increased significantly.
 In addition, three new courses have been proposed: Chocolate and Confections, European and American Cakes and Production of

 Leonard has taken continuing education courses at Harvard University’s T.H.
 Chan School of Public Health and The Culinary Institute of America.
 She has also participated in the International Conference on Food Chemistry and Technology, hosted by United Scientific Group.